Shreya-Gupta1/IndianCensusAnalysis_Python/README.md

 # Methodology Used
 The first part of this project includes the process of performing Detailed Explanatory Analysis (EDA) to draw meaningful conclusions with the help data visualisation techniques.
-The code for this part can be found in the file named- "EDA_IndianCensus.ipynb"
+The code for this part can be found in the file named [EDA_IndianCensus.ipynb](/EDA_IndianCensus.ipynb)

 In the second part, Principal Component Analysis (PCA) is done on the given data by finding the components that show the most variance.
-This part is coded in the file- "PCA_IndianCensus.ipynb"
+This part is coded in the file [PCA_IndianCensus.ipynb](/PCA_Indian Census_Shreya.ipynb)

 # Exploratory Data Analysis (EDA)